pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 * Inital commit to plugin repo

 == Upgrade Notice ==

+= 1.14 =
+* Addresses bug where Redux Options Framework may have caused problems with post taxonomies

 = 1.13 =
 Fixes some problems with file uploads  and validation on some server setups.